simonesilvestroni/m2m-website/_posts/2007-05-12-ruff-trigger-playstation2-game.md

 {% include pattern-figure.html image="/assets/images/xact_microsoft.jpg" caption="Microsoft XACT v2.0" width="850" height="540" %}

-The dev team in Playstos had done a great job integrating all the required Xbox libraries and dependencies, so that we could work with XACT using calls from the game engine to trigger both sound effects and the adaptive soundtrack.
+The internal dev team had done a great job integrating all the required Xbox libraries and dependencies, so that we could work with XACT using calls from the game engine to trigger both sound effects and the adaptive soundtrack.

-We managed and implemented audio for two different major console platforms, using different tools, assets and specifics.
-Until 2003, when the Xbox was dropped from the project.
+Until 2003, when the Xbox was dropped from the project, we implemented audio for two different major console platforms using specific tools and assets within different constraints.

 ## Game Developer Conference and G.A.N.G.